mozilla/firefox-browser-architecture/text/0002-extracting-necko.md

 # Colophon

-This document was written by Richard Newman (rnewman), reviewed by Jason Duell (jduell), Rob Helmer (rhelmer), and Joe Walker.
+This document was written by Richard Newman (rnewman), reviewed by Jason Duell (jduell), Rob Helmer (rhelmer), Joe Walker, and Myk Melez.